RNA velocity generalized through dynamical modeling

 scVelo - RNA velocity generalized through dynamical modeling

-RNA velocity enables the recovery of directed dynamic information by leveraging splicing information. scVelo generalizes the concept of RNA velocity (La Manno et al., 2018) by relaxing previously made assumptions with a stochastic and a dynamical model that solves the full transcriptional dynamics.
+RNA velocity enables the recovery of directed dynamic information by leveraging splicing kinetics. scVelo generalizes the concept of RNA velocity (La Manno et al., Nature, 2018) by relaxing previously made assumptions with a stochastic and a dynamical model that solves the full transcriptional dynamics.
 It thereby adapts RNA velocity to widely varying specifications such as non-stationary populations.

 scVelo is compatible with scanpy and hosts efficient implementations of all RNA velocity models.